pixeru/bpm_analysis/README.md

 # Heartbeat BPM Analyzer
 The Heartbeat BPM Analyzer is a desktop application that analyzes audio recordings of heart sounds to detect heartbeats and calculate the Beats Per Minute (BPM) over time.
 It is designed to work with various audio file formats and provides a visual representation of the analysis, with a focus on robust, non-blocking performance.
 ## Features
 - **GUI Interface:** A user-friendly graphical interface for easy file selection and analysis.
+Includes a "Save All" button to re-export results without re-running the analysis.
 - **Multi-Format Audio Support:** Can process common audio files (e.g., WAV, MP3, M4A) by converting them to a standard format for analysis.
+- **Multi-Stage Analysis Pipeline:** The core of the application is a new, four-stage analysis pipeline designed for maximum accuracy:
+    1. **High-Confidence First Pass:** The analysis starts with a strict "high-confidence" pass to find only the most obvious "anchor beats."
+    2. **Automated BPM & Noise Floor Estimation:** The script uses the anchor beats to automatically estimate a global starting BPM.
+It also performs a sophisticated **trough sanitization** to calculate a more accurate and robust dynamic noise floor.
+    3. **Primary Analysis:** A second, more sensitive analysis pass is performed using the global BPM estimate and the refined noise floor to detect and classify all potential peaks.
+    4. **Rhythmic Correction:** A final post-processing step validates the detected beats against a plausible rhythm, removing any remaining outliers that are too close together.
-- **Multi-Stage Beat Detection Algorithm:** Employs a sophisticated, multi-stage algorithm that builds a comprehensive understanding of the audio before making final decisions.
+- **Stateful Beat Detection Algorithm:** Employs a sophisticated, stateful algorithm that maintains a "belief" about the heart rate to make smarter decisions during the primary analysis pass.
-    - **Automated BPM Estimation:** The analysis begins with a high-confidence first pass to find "anchor" beats and automatically estimate a global starting BPM, making the algorithm less dependent on user input.
-    - **Sanitized Dynamic Noise Floor:** A robust trough-sanitization process identifies and rejects false troughs (divots in larger waveforms) to calculate a highly accurate dynamic noise floor that adapts to changing noise levels.
-    - **Intelligent Noise Rejection:** Before attempting to pair peaks, the algorithm uses advanced heuristics to proactively identify and reject noise based on the refined noise floor.
-    - **Rhythm-Based Post-Correction:** After the main analysis, a final validation pass corrects for rhythmic errors, such as when a single heartbeat is mistakenly detected as two separate, closely spaced beats.
-    - **Dynamic HRV Outlier Rejection:** A key feature that prevents noise from creating unrealistic BPM spikes.
-It rejects any beat that would result in a beat-to-beat interval that changes by more than a plausible percentage from the previous interval.
-    - **Long-Term BPM Tracking:** The algorithm tracks a smoothed, long-term BPM "belief" (initialized by the auto-estimated BPM) to dynamically adjust pairing parameters.
-    - **Blended Confidence Model:** A continuous confidence model evaluates how likely a pair of sound peaks is a true S1-S2 couplet.
-- **Heart Rate Variability (HRV) Analysis:**
+- **Windowed Heart Rate Variability (HRV) Analysis:**
-    - The script calculates key time-domain HRV metrics:
+    - The script performs a **sliding window analysis** over the detected beats to calculate time-varying HRV metrics.
-        - **SDNN:** The standard deviation of beat-to-beat (RR) intervals, reflecting overall HRV.
-        - **RMSSD:** The root mean square of successive differences between RR intervals, reflecting short-term, high-frequency HRV.
+    - It computes **SDNN** and **RMSSDc** (RMSSD corrected for mean heart rate) for each window, providing insight into how HRV changes throughout the recording.
 - **Comprehensive Visualization & Debugging:** Generates multiple outputs for in-depth analysis:
-    - **Interactive HTML Plot:** A rich, interactive plot showing the audio envelope, detected peaks (classified as S1, S2, or Noise), and an **Analysis Summary** box displaying the calculated HRV metrics.
+    - **Interactive HTML Plot:** A rich, interactive plot showing the audio envelope, detected peaks (classified as S1, S2, or Noise), and an **Analysis Summary** box displaying the _average_ calculated HRV metrics.
+It also includes new, optional traces to visualize the time-varying SDNN and RMSSDc.
     - **Chronological Debug Log:** A detailed, time-sorted log is saved as a separate Markdown file (`_Debug_Log.md`).
 - **Data Export:** Saves the calculated BPM data to a CSV file for further analysis.
 ## Configuration
 All tunable parameters for the analysis engine are located in the `DEFAULT_PARAMS` dictionary near the top of the script.
 Each parameter is accompanied by comments explaining its purpose and the trade-offs involved in changing its value.
 This allows advanced users to fine-tune the algorithm's sensitivity and behavior for specific types of recordings.
-Key parameters include:
-- `rr_interval_max_decrease_pct` / `rr_interval_max_increase_pct`: Define the plausible window for beat-to-beat changes, forming the core of the HRV outlier rejection.
-- `pairing_confidence_threshold`: The confidence score required to classify two peaks as an S1-S2 pair.
-- `trough_rejection_multiplier`: Controls how aggressively the trough sanitization algorithm rejects potential divots in the main waveform.
-- `rr_correction_threshold_pct`: Sets the threshold for the rhythm-based post-correction pass, defining how close two beats must be to be considered a conflict.
 ## Dependencies
 To run this script, you will need Python and the following libraries:
 - **`numpy`**: For numerical operations.